Federica Pellegrini: 2017

 Pellegrini competed in a Milan meet on 12 March 2017 and finished first in 100 m freestyle with 54.77 and second in 100 m backstroke with 1:01.59.
 She competed in Indiana 2017 Arena Pro Swim Series in 2–4 March 2017 and won gold in 200 m freestyle with a time of 1:56.07.

 At the World Aquatics Championships held in Budapest, she won the gold medal in 200 metres freestyle ahead of both Katie Ledecky and Emma McKeon with a time of 1:54.73.
 This was Ledecky's first loss at a major event.
 By winning the gold medal in the individual 200 metres freestyle, she became the first swimmer ever to get a medal in the same event at seven consecutive World Championships.

 She competed in the 100 metres freestyle too.

+At the European Championships in Copenhagen in December 2017 she competed individually in the 100 m freestyle (finished 7th), in the 100 m backstroke (eliminated in semifinal 2) and swam in the 4x50m freestyle relay final for Italy (team disqualified).

 2018, the sabbatical year

-After winning her seventh consecutive medal at the World championships of Budapest 2017 Pellegrini decides to allow herself a sabbatical with milder training and partial abandonment of her beloved 200m freestyle.
-And this is how at the European Championships in Copenhagen in December 2017 as individual competitions she participates in the 100 m freestyle which she finishes in seventh position in the final, and in the 100 m backstroke where she does not qualify for the final swimming only the tenth time of the semifinals.
-The only satisfaction of this review is the bronze medal in the 4 × 50 mixed freestyle relay.
+After winning her seventh consecutive medal at the World championships of Budapest 2017 Pellegrini took a sabbatical with milder training and partial abandonment of 200m freestyle.

-We continue on this path also at the European Long Course Championships in Glasgow of the following season where there is only a fifth place in the final of the 100 m freestyle and several placings at the foot of the podium in the relays, but also in this case Pellegrini seemed do not show up for the appointment in optimal conditions.
+We continue along the same path at the following season’s European Long Course Championships in Glasgow, where she finished fifth in the 100 m freestyle final and recorded several near-podium relay results.
+However, Pellegrini also appeared to arrive at the event short of her best form.